 So, all things being equal, you’d expect to pay out less to buy a home for life than to rent a similar property from a private landlord.
 After all, with your own home, you’re not paying for the landlord’s profit.
 You might find that your monthly mortgage costs could be less than rental payments on a similar type of property – even if you have a relatively large mortgage as a proportion of your home value.

-That said, such immediate savings situations are the result of super low interest rates – and you should not assume that low rates will continue for long.
+That said, such immediate savings situations are the result of super low interest rates – which are starting to revert to a higher and more normal level.

 You could build a lot of wealth in your home

 The upside is you could build a great deal of wealth through homeownership.
 And for many people, their home is the most valuable asset they’ll acquire in life.